 A chestnut spot at the top of the head is a traditional characteristic of Blenheim Cavaliers.
 Supposedly, Sarah Churchill, Duchess of Marlborough, was left at home in Blenheim Palace with her spaniels while the Duke went off to war.
 In her loneliness, she “worried” a chestnut thumbprint onto the top of her dog’s head, that became “Duchess Thumb Print” characteristic of Blenheim spaniels.

 Black & Tan Cavaliers

 Black and Tan Cavaliers have a black body with tan highlights, most notably tan eyebrows, cheeks, inside the ears, chest, legs and beneath the tail.
 White markings on Black & Tan Cavaliers are considered faults in show dogs, but shouldn’t make the slightest difference to the average pet owner.

-Ruby Cavaliers are intended to be entirely chestnut red in color, or “wholecolor.”
+Ruby Cavaliers are intended to be entirely chestnut red in color, or “whole color.”
 Can Ruby Cavaliers have a little white in their coats?
 Many do.
-It’s not really important for companion animals, though when bred for show, the coat should be completely chestnut.
+It’s not really important for companion animals, but the coat should be completely chestnut on show dogs.

 Tricolors have tan markings over their eyes, on the cheeks and beneath the tail.
 This color combination is the most unusual and often carries the highest price tag.